BastiTee/selekta/README.md

 ## To-Dos

 * Tasks
-  * ~~Beautify notification bar (round edges, centered text, etc)~~
   * Optimize image loading speed by somehow preloading a reduced-size image version
-  * Add the bucket engine to put images into containers
-  * Visualize the bucket engine
   * Write images to subfolders based on buckets
+  * Allow filtering images by bucket number
+  * Allow for dynamically creating the number of buckets
+  * ~~Beautify notification bar (round edges, centered text, etc)~~
+  * ~~Add the bucket engine to put images into containers~~
+  * ~~Visualize the bucket engine~~

 * Bugs
   * Resizing fails on squared images
-  * Progess icon shows up some time after key was pressed
+  * Progess icon shows up delayed after key was pressed
+  * Progress icon hangs on startup sometimes

 * Packaging
   * Create a native container build for windows